Cats (2019 film): Plot

-Victoria, a young white cat, is abandoned by her owner in the streets of London in the middle of the night.
+Victoria, a young white cat, is abandoned by her owner in the streets of pre-war London in the middle of the night.
 Witnessing this, a group of alley cats introduce themselves to her as the "Jellicles".
 Mr. Mistoffelees, Munkustrap, Cassandra, and Demeter take Victoria under their wing and show her the world of the Jellicles as they prepare for the Jellicle Ball, an annual ceremony where cats must compete to be chosen to go to the Heaviside Layer and be granted a new life.

-Most of the Jellicle Ball competitors are introduced and sing about themselves: Jennyanydots, a domestic tabby who sleeps during the day and by night boosts the productivity of mice and roaches; the Rum Tum Tugger, an extravagant yet indecisive cat who riles up the others; Bustopher Jones, a bourgeois cat who boasts about his weight and shares food scraps from the garbage; Skimbleshanks, a tidy ginger cat who tap dances and supervises the operation of a train; and Gus, an aged theatrical cat who has played some of the biggest roles in history.
+Most of the Jellicle Ball competitors are introduced and sing about themselves: Jennyanydots, a domestic tabby who sleeps during the day and boosts the productivity of mice and roaches by night; the Rum Tum Tugger, an extravagant yet indecisive cat who riles up the others; Bustopher Jones, a bourgeois cat who boasts about his weight, and takes food scraps from the garbage; Skimbleshanks, a tidy ginger cat who tap dances and is a train conductor; as well as Gus, an old cat who is a very successful actor.

 Victoria also happens to meet the mischievous twins, Mungojerrie and Rumpleteazer, who enjoy causing trouble and messing with things in the house of their human family.
 They convince Victoria to join in the fun, but leave her tangled up in some necklaces when the family dog is alerted to their presence.
 Mr. Mistoffelees comes to rescue Victoria, distracting the dog and escaping with her.
-They return to the group just in time for the arrival of the tribe's wise and beloved patriarch, Old Deuteronomy.
+They return to the group just in time for the arrival of the tribe's wise and beloved matriarch, Old Deuteronomy.
 The Jellicle Ball commences inside the abandoned Egyptian Theatre.
 Victoria dances a ballet solo in the moonlight but is distracted by Cassandra harassing Grizabella, a former glamour cat who was banished from the tribe for, among other things, her past allegiance with Macavity, a notorious criminal and con artist capable of teleportation.
 Victoria relates to Grizabella's feelings of abandonment.
 As Grizabella slinks away into the streets, Old Deuteronomy witnesses their quiet camaraderie and assures Victoria that she can become a Jellicle herself in time.